learn-co-curriculum/dsc-pickle/README.md

 ### Importing `joblib`

-In scikit-learn, it is possible to use the `pickle` module but not recommended because it is less efficient.
+For scikit-learn models, it is possible to use the `pickle` module but not recommended because it is less efficient.
 (See documentation [here](https://scikit-learn.org/stable/modules/model_persistence.html).)
 Instead, we'll use the `joblib` library.

 (Note that we still often use the language of "pickle file" and "pickling" even if we are using a different library such as `joblib`.)